freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/accessing-nested-arrays.md

 # --description--

 As we have seen in earlier examples, objects can contain both nested objects and nested arrays.
-Similar to accessing nested objects, Array bracket notation can be chained to access nested arrays.
+Similar to accessing nested objects, array bracket notation can be chained to access nested arrays.

 Here is an example of how to access a nested array: